gpbl/SwiftChart/README.md

 #### Chart options

-* `areaAlphaComponent`: alpha factor for the area’s color.
+* `areaAlphaComponent` – alpha factor for the area’s color.
-* `axesColor`: the axes’ color.
+* `axesColor` – the axes’ color.
-* `bottomInset`: height of the area at the bottom of the chart, containing the labels for the x-axis.
+* `bottomInset` – height of the area at the bottom of the chart, containing the labels for the x-axis.
-* `delegate`: the delegate for listening to touch events.
+* `delegate` – the delegate for listening to touch events.
-* `highlightLineColor`: color of the highlight line.
+* `highlightLineColor` – color of the highlight line.
-* `highlightLineWidth`: width of the highlight line.
+* `highlightLineWidth` – width of the highlight line.
-* `gridColor`: the grid color.
+* `gridColor` – the grid color.
-* `labelColor`: the color of the labels.
+* `labelColor` – the color of the labels.
-* `labelFont`: the font used for the labels.
+* `labelFont` – the font used for the labels.
-* `lineWidth`: width of the chart’s lines.
+* `lineWidth` – width of the chart’s lines.
-* `maxX`: custom maximum x-value.
+* `maxX` – custom maximum x-value.
-* `maxY`: custom maximum y-value.
+* `maxY` – custom maximum y-value.
-* `minX`: minimum x-value.
+* `minX` – minimum x-value.
-* `minY`: minimum y-value.
+* `minY` – minimum y-value.
-* `topInset`: height of the area at the top of the chart, acting a padding to make place for the top y-axis label.
+* `topInset` – height of the area at the top of the chart, acting a padding to make place for the top y-axis label.
-* `xLabelsFormatter`: formats the labels on the x-axis.
+* `xLabelsFormatter` – formats the labels on the x-axis.
+* `xLabelsOrientation` – sets the x-axis labels orientation to vertical or horizontal.
-* `xLabelsTextAlignment`: text-alignment for the x-labels.
+* `xLabelsTextAlignment` – text-alignment for the x-labels.
-* `yLabelsFormatter`: formats the labels on the y-axis.
+* `yLabelsFormatter` – formats the labels on the y-axis.
-* `yLabelsOnRightSide`: place the y-labels on the right side.
+* `yLabelsOnRightSide` – place the y-labels on the right side.

 #### Methods

-* `add(series: ChartSeries)`: add a series to the chart.
+* `add(series: ChartSeries)` – add a series to the chart.
-* `removeSeries()`: remove all the series from the chart.
+* `removeSeries()` – remove all the series from the chart.
-* `removeSeriesAtIndex(index: Int)`: remove a series at the specified index.
+* `removeSeriesAtIndex(index: Int)` – remove a series at the specified index.
-* `valueForSeries()`: get the value of the specified series at the specified index.
+* `valueForSeries()` – get the value of the specified series at the specified index.

 ### ChartSeries class

-* `area`: draws an area below the series’ line.
+* `area` – draws an area below the series’ line.
-* `line`: set it to `false` to hide the line (useful for drawing only the area).
+* `line` – set it to `false` to hide the line (useful for drawing only the area).
-* `color`: the series color.
+* `color` – the series color.
-* `colors`: a touple to specify the color above or below the zero.
+* `colors` – a touple to specify the color above or below the zero.
 For example, `(above: ChartsColors.redColor(), below: ChartsColors.blueColor(), -4)` will use red for values above `-4`, and blue for values below -4.

 ### ChartDelegate

-* `didTouchChart`: tells the delegate that the specified chart has been touched.
+* `didTouchChart` – tells the delegate that the specified chart has been touched.
-* `didFinishTouchingChart`: tells the delegate that the user finished touching the chart.
+* `didFinishTouchingChart` – tells the delegate that the user finished touching the chart.
 The user will "finish" touching the chart only swiping left/right outside the chart.
-* `didEndTouchingChart`: tells the delegate that the user ended touching the chart.
+* `didEndTouchingChart` – tells the delegate that the user ended touching the chart.
 The user will "end" touching the chart whenever the touchesDidEnd method is being called.

 ## License